-Our Housing Needs team works closely with a wide range of other agencies who provide support and assistance to people who are homeless or may be experiencing housing difficulties, including starting a new tenancy.
-If you have a homelessness or housing related query, if we cannot help you directly we will try to refer you to someone who can.
+Our Housing Options team works closely with a wide range of other agencies who provide support and assistance to people who are homeless or may be experiencing housing difficulties, including starting a new tenancy.
+If you have a homelessness or housing related query and we cannot help you directly, we will try to refer you to someone who can.

 How we can help:

-Notices to quit accommodation - this includes notices given to tenants because a tenancy is coming to an end, tenancy agreements that have expired or are expiring, and issues where tenants may have breached the terms of their tenancy agreement (for example, by non payment of rent).
+Notices to quit accommodation - this includes notices given to tenants because a tenancy is coming to an end, tenancy agreements that have expired or are expiring, and issues where tenants may have breached the terms of their tenancy agreement (for example, by non payment of rent or anti-social behaviour).

 Rent increases - in most situations, landlords must follow a set procedure if they want a tenant to pay more rent.